alanranger/alan-chat-proxy/testing-scripts/IMPROVEMENTS-SUMMARY-NOV10.md

 - `v_events_for_chat` - Added DISTINCT ON clause
 - `v_products_unified_open` - Added DISTINCT ON clause

+## 7. CSV Import Event Date Cleanup Fix ✅ (13 Nov 2025)

+### Problem
+When re-importing CSV files with rescheduled event dates, the old dates were not being removed from the database.
+The CSV import used `upsert` which would update existing entries but wouldn't delete old dates that were no longer in the CSV file.
+This caused:
+- Old rescheduled dates remaining in `csv_metadata` table
+- Old dates remaining in `page_entities` table
+- Chat bot displaying incorrect (old) dates instead of new rescheduled dates

+### Root Cause
+1. **CSV Import Logic**: The `importCourseEventMetadata()` and `importWorkshopEventMetadata()` functions used `upsert` with `onConflict: 'csv_type,url,start_date'`, which would update existing entries but not delete entries that were no longer in the CSV.
+2. **Foreign Key Constraint**: When attempting to delete old `csv_metadata` entries, the deletion failed because `page_entities` had foreign key references (`csv_metadata_id`) to those entries, preventing deletion.

+### Solution
+Implemented a two-step deletion process:
+1. **Extract unique URLs** from the new CSV metadata
+2. **Nullify foreign key references** in `page_entities` by setting `csv_metadata_id = NULL` for entries referencing old `csv_metadata` rows
+3. **Delete old csv_metadata entries** for those URLs
+4. **Insert new csv_metadata entries** from the CSV

+### Implementation Details
+- Modified `importCourseEventMetadata()` in `api/csv-import.js`:
+  - Extract unique URLs from new metadata
+  - Fetch IDs of old `csv_metadata` entries to delete
+  - Nullify `page_entities.csv_metadata_id` references
+  - Delete old `csv_metadata` entries
+  - Insert new entries
+- Modified `importWorkshopEventMetadata()` with the same logic
+- Added debug logging to track deletion operations

+### Results
+- ✅ Old dates successfully removed from `csv_metadata` when CSV is re-imported
+- ✅ Old dates automatically removed from `page_entities` by ingestion cleanup logic
+- ✅ Chat bot now displays correct rescheduled dates automatically
+- ✅ Verified: Old date (2025-11-29) removed, new date (2026-05-30) correctly stored
+- ✅ Foreign key constraint issue resolved by nullifying references before deletion

+### Files Changed
+- `api/csv-import.js` - Added deletion logic to both `importCourseEventMetadata()` and `importWorkshopEventMetadata()` functions

+### Testing
+- ✅ Verified old dates removed from `csv_metadata` after re-import
+- ✅ Verified old dates removed from `page_entities` after ingestion
+- ✅ Verified chat bot displays correct dates from `v_events_for_chat` view
+- ✅ Tested with Wales workshop: old date (2025-11-29) removed, new date (2026-05-30) displayed

 ## Testing

 ### Test Scripts Created